Government J. Buana College: Bachelor of Commerce

 Since 2019, the college also offers a Bachelor of Commerce degree course.

 Add-On Courses

 CCC

 In collaboration with National Institute of Electronics & Information Technology (NIELIT), Government J. Buana College offers a Course on Computer Concepts (CCC).
 The college is equipped with a computer laboratory.
 The course is offered free of charge to all students of the college.
 The duration of the course is 80 hours (Theory: 32 hours & Practical Classes: 48 hours).

 Spoken Language Classes

 Free spoken language classes in English and Hindi are offered to all students of the college.

 NAAC Accreditation

 Government J. Buana College had its first and second National Assessment and Accreditation Council (NAAC) assessment in 2007 and 2015.
 The third cycle of NAAC assessment in 2021 gave a B grade with a CGPA of 2.27.

 Faculty

-There are 40 teachers.
-There are: One Professor (the principal), 14 Associate Professors, and 26 Assistant Professors.
+As of May 2023, there are 37 teachers.
+There are: 15 Associate Professors, and 22 Assistant Professors.
 There are also eight non-teaching staff.